bloc97/Anime4K/README.md

 Anime4K-UL | **[25.14]** | 10.7 | 15.9k
 waifu2x-CUNet | **[25.61]**\* | >1000 | 1283.3k

-\**waifu2x is technically first in PSNR, but it is not a realtime algorithm.
+\**waifu2x is technically first in PSNR, but it is not a realtime algorithm and is 80 times larger than Anime4K-UL.
 It is included only for comparison purposes.*

 *The complete images from this comparison can be found under [results/Comparisons/Bird](results/Comparisons/Bird).*